Renaud8469/hypermedia-transitions/README.md

 The state transitions you define should be objects defining the following properties :
 - **rel** : the name for your transition
 - **target** : the target state of your transition
-- **accessibleFrom** : a list of states from which your transition can be triggered
+- **accessibleFrom** : a list of objects with states from which your transition can be triggered and eventually, the data needed to fill the template.
 - **href** : the URL to trigger your transition (relative from domain name)
 - **isUrlTemplate** : whether the URL written in the previous field can be used "as is" or is a URL template that needs to be filled in
 - **method** : the HTTP method to trigger your transition